by Niklas Göransson

-He announced to the remaining line-up that going on with this gentleman in AOSOTH was not an option.
-However, this was an individual who other members had a deep bond with – allegiances going back considerably further than their relations to MkM.
+He informed the remaining line-up that going on with this gentleman in AOSOTH was not an option.
+However, this was an individual with whom other members had a deep bond – allegiances going back considerably longer than their relations to MkM.

 – There’s ’friendship’ on their end and they’ve stood by one another in the past, I get that.
 Not that I can relate to any of it, since I don’t imagine anyone would ever have done the same for me.
 They made their decision about whom they’d rather stand with, and so it became impossible to go on.
 There’s no bad blood – after all, they’re simply staying ’true’ to their friend.
 We met at the BLACK WITCHERY, POSSESSION, and HEXEN HOLOCAUST gig in Paris and all was fine.
 I know at least two of them are really looking forward to receiving the finished album, as am I.